rchen8/nexus-mutual-tracker/README.md

 To start the app:
 ```
 python job.py --daily # get DeFi Pulse data
-python job.py # populate the database and cache graphs
+python job.py # populate the database and cache graphs (will take a while)
 python server.py # start the app
 ```